ml-jku/MAE-CT/README.md

 Pytorch implementation of **M**asked **A**uto**E**ncoder **C**ontrastive **T**uning (MAE-CT)
 from our paper [Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget](https://arxiv.org/abs/2304.10520).

+This repository provides:
+- Pretrained checkpoints for [MAE](https://github.com/ml-jku/MAE-CT#mae-reimplementation), [MAE-CT](https://github.com/ml-jku/MAE-CT#mae-ct) and [MAE-CT<sub>*aug*</sub>](https://github.com/ml-jku/MAE-CT#mae-ctaug)
+- All hyperparameters for reproducability
+- Instructions to generate low-shot datasets for evaluation
+- Instructions on how to use our models as backbone for arbitrary downstream tasks (coming soon)

 # Pretrained Checkpoints